10.1 The Chief Executive

 The Executive Directors are accountable and responsible for ensuring that the Corporate Directorates are implementing the Risk Management Strategy and related policies.
 They also have specific responsibility for managing the Trust’s principal risks, which relate to their Directorates.
 For example:

-· Director of Nursing for managing the principal risks relating to risk and infection control as DIPC.
+Director of Nursing for managing the principal risks relating to clinical quality, nursing workforce and infection control as DIPC.

-· Director of HR is responsible for managing the Trust’s principal risks relating to Health and Safety and Workforce planning.
+Director of Organisational Development and People is responsible for managing the Trust’s principal risks relating to Health and Safety and Workforce planning.

-· The Medical Director is responsible for managing risks associated with Medical Workforce planning.
+The Medical Director is responsible for managing risks associated with Medical Workforce planning and clinical effectiveness.

 These designated Directors sit on the appropriate Assurance Committees which cover their area of risk.